(n) Provisions, Contingent Liabilities and Contingent Assets

 (a) Contingent liabilities:

-(i) Pending cases with income tax appellate authorities/ judicial authorities where income tax department has preferred appeals - Liability not ascertainable.
+(i) Pending cases with income tax appellate authorities/judicial authorities where income tax department has preferred appeals - Liability not ascertainable.

-(ii) The Company has preferred a Writ Petition before the Hon’ble High Court of Uttarakhand against the Order passed by the Appellate Authority for Advance Ruling, Uttarakhand (AAAR) with regard to eligibility of Input Tax Credit amounting to ' 3522.57 lakhs (' 3255.23 lakhs) on goods and services used for constructing the passive optical fibre cable networks for being used by the telecom operators/service providers under Indefeasible Right-of-Use (IRU) terms.
-The said Order of AAAR has been stayed by the Hon’ble High Court of Uttarakhand for the time being and the
+(ii) The Company has preferred a Writ Petition before the Hon’ble High Court of Uttarakhand against the order passed by the Appellate Authority for Advance Ruling, Uttarakhand (AAAR) with regard to eligibility of input tax credit amounting to ' 3861.07 lakhs (' 3522.57 lakhs) on goods and services used for constructing the passive optical fibre cable networks for being used by the telecom operators/service providers under Indefeasible Right-of-Use (IRU) terms.
+The said order of AAAR has been stayed by the Hon’ble High Court of Uttarakhand for the time being and the matter is subjudice.
+The external consultants/subject matter experts are of the opinion that the Company has a good case on merit and accordingly in the opinion of the management there is no likelihood of adverse outcome based on the facts and circumstances of the case.

 (iii) The future cash outflows, if any, in respect of (i) & (ii) above are determinable only on receipt of judgements pending at various forums/authorities.